How to calculate and improve monthly recurring revenue (MRR)

 Offer different plans

-Another way to improve your MRR is to offer differently priced plans.
+Another way to increase your MRR is to offer plans at different price points.

 Some businesses have a free, basic product.
-But if a customer upgrades their plan to premium, they’ll get several more features at their fingertips.
+However, if a customer upgrades their plan to premium, they’ll gain access to several additional features.

 However, ensure you include your business’s most valuable features in the highest-priced plan.